daniilsjb/chip-8/README.md

 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is a virtual machine that was developed in the 1970s to allow programmers to write video games more easily.
 This project contains a functional emulator that can run programs written for the original CHIP-8, as well as provide some debugging facilities - users may pause execution at any time to inspect memory, or change the frequency at which the chip runs.

-The goal of this project is to be fun and educational.
+This project was created over the course of a few days with the primary goal of being fun and educational.
 Although CHIP-8 is a fairly simple system to implement, it involves some fundamental concepts necessary for any emulation or virtualization.
 This particular implementation is written in C99 using [SDL2](https://www.libsdl.org/).
-The source code includes comments that try to explain various techniques used throughout emulation.
+I hope that other people will find it as interesting as I did, so I made an attempt to include comments that explain how the entire process works.

 ## Resources

+In the source code I do not explain in detail the system that is emulated.
 If you want to learn more about how CHIP-8 operates, the following resources were used in the development of this project:

 * <https://en.wikipedia.org/wiki/CHIP-8>
 * <http://devernay.free.fr/hacks/chip8/C8TECH10.HTM>